niclin/btc_exchange_info/README.md

 BtcExchangeInfo::Yunbi.btc("sell")
 ```

-You will git it float like `91073.88`
+You will get it float like `91073.88`

 Get website url of exchange

 ```
-BtcExchangeInfo::btctrade.url
+BtcExchangeInfo::Btctrade.url
 ```

 ## Development